 IMPORTANT: DO NOT mix oil with gasoline.
 Always use fresh, automotive grade unleaded gasoline.
 DO NOT use gasoline containing greater than 10% ethanol.
 DO NOT use additives, such as carburetor cleaners, deicers, or moisture removing agents.
 DO NOT use gasoline blended with methyl alcohol.

-CHECK ENGINE CRANKCASE OIL LEVEL

-Check the engine crankcase oil level before use and after each 8 hours of continuous operation.
-Refer to LUBRICATION for Checking Engine Crankcase Oil Level in Maintenance Instructions.
+☐ CHECK ENGINE CRANKCASE OIL LEVEL Check the engine crankcase oil level before use and after each 8 hours of continuous operation.
+Refer to Checking Engine Crankcase Oil Level on page 54.